Modeling noise propagation in Fourier-filtering wavefront sensing, fundamental limits and quantitative comparison: Introduction

 \section{Introduction}

-Adaptive optics (AO) is a technique allowing to compensate for the impact of atmospheric turbulence on telescopes that has become essential for a large number of astrophysical applications.
-Motivated in particular by the hunt for exoplanets \citep{2012SPIE.8447E..0BK}, AO systems pushing the limits of performance are now being developed, called extreme AO system (XAO).
-These systems rely on high-order deformable mirrors with fast real time computation.
+Adaptive optics (AO) is a technique allowing one to compensate for the impact of atmospheric turbulence on telescopes that has become essential for a large number of astrophysical applications.
+Motivated in particular by the hunt for exoplanets \citep{2012SPIE.8447E..0BK}, AO systems pushing the limits of performance are now being developed, and they are referred to as extreme AO systems (XAOs).
+These systems rely on high-order deformable mirrors with fast real-time computation.
 The fundamental limits of such instruments are based on the quality of the measurements provided by the optical device at the heart of this technique: the wavefront sensor (WFS).
-One key aspect driving the XAO instruments is the WFS sensitivity, that can limit the number of controlled modes and the speed of the loop.
-The Fourier Filtering WFS (FFWFS) represents a wide class of sensors of particular interest thanks to their superior sensitivity.
+One key aspect driving the XAO instruments is the WFS sensitivity, which can limit the number of controlled modes and the speed of the loop.
+The Fourier-filtering WFS (FFWFS) represents a wide class of sensors, which are of particular interest thanks to their superior sensitivity.
 From a general point of view, a FFWFS consists of a phase mask located in an intermediate focal plane which performs an optical Fourier filtering.
-This filtering operation allows the conversion of phase information at the entrance pupil into amplitude at the pupil plane, where a quadratic sensor is used to record the signal \citep{2004OptCo.233...27V, Guyon_2005, fauvOptica}.
+This filtering operation allows for the conversion of phase information at the entrance pupil into amplitude at the pupil plane, where a quadratic sensor is used to record the signal \citep{2004OptCo.233...27V, Guyon_2005, fauvOptica}.
 The FFWFS can exhibit an extra optical stage called modulation, which consists in making the electromagnetic field spin around the tip of the filtering mask during one integration time of the detector.
-This well-known operation allows to increase dynamic range at the expense of the sensitivity \citep{raga}.
+This well-known operation allows for the dynamic range to be increased at the expense of the sensitivity \citep{raga}.

-The goal of this paper is to introduce a simple and comprehensive model for noise propagation through any FFWFS, allowing to quantitatively compare them within a fixed and clear framework.
-Inspired by an approach already employed for the Shack-Hartmann \citep{1992Rigaut}, we first derive a noise propagation model in the linear regime that can apply to any FFWFS (section 2).
-We then show all the potential of this model by bringing a new comprehension of the behavior of two widely used classes of FFWFS in section 3: the Zernike WFS (ZWFS) and the pyramid WFS (PWFS).
+The goal of this paper is to introduce a simple and comprehensive model for noise propagation through any FFWFS, allowing one to quantitatively compare them within a fixed and clear framework.
+Inspired by an approach already employed for the Shack-Hartmann wavefront sensor \citep{1992Rigaut}, we first derived a noise propagation model in the linear regime that can be applied to any FFWFS (section 2).
+We then show all the potential of this model by interpreting the behavior of two widely used classes of FFWFSs in a new way in section 3: the Zernike WFS (ZWFS) and the pyramid WFS (PWFS).